100 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but it does mention that participants should not have had changes in medications in the month before screening.
 This might mean that stable medication use is allowed.

-Is the Sleep Promotion Program safe for teenagers?
+What prior data suggests that the Sleep Promotion Program is safe for teenagers?

 JC